sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-06/fiori-ios-scpms-teched19-06.md

 5. Last step is to create the segue from the Bar Button Item inside the Overview View Controller to the Product Classification Table View Controller.

-    Select the `OverviewViewController` and **control + drag** to the Product Classification Table View Controller, choose **Present Modally** as we want to display this Table View Controller in a modal fashion.
+    Select the `OverviewViewController` and **control + drag** to the Product Classification Table View Controller, choose **Present Modally** as you want to display this Table View Controller in a modal fashion.

     ![Product Classification VC](fiori-ios-scpms-teched19-08.png)